DanielWhite94/iota/README.md

 en-passent captures, under-promotions and castling - it will never castle itself.
-Note that this is not a violation because if we have the option to castle, then we always have the alternatives of simply moving either one of the king and rook toward the other.
+Note that this is not a violation because if we have the option to castle, then we always have the alternatives of simply moving either one of the king or rook toward the other.

 ## Acknowledgements
 I would like to give thanks to H. G. Muller (HGM) both for his engine MicroMax